What is historical theology?

 Historical theology is an important aspect of studying theology, but, like any other method of study, it is not without its dangers and pitfalls.
 The challenge for all Christians and for all students of theology is to not force our theological system on the Bible but to always make sure that our theology comes from the Scripture and not from some system that might be popular.

-Recommended Resources: Historical Theology: An Introduction to Christian Doctrine by Gregg Allison and Logos Bible Software.
+Recommended Resource: Historical Theology: An Introduction to Christian Doctrine by Gregg Allison

 What is systematic theology?